ncphillips/makersasylum.com/S.T.E.A.M ++.md

   title: The participants also get
 - template: body-copy
   content: |-
-    Course certificate recognised by **Em Lyon Business School** across its 6 campuses  across the globe.
-Moreover on successful completion of the program you will get an access to Em Lyon Business School’s infrastructure by means of opportunities to:
+    Course certificate recognised by **Em Lyon Business School** in its 6 campuses across the globe.
+On successful completion of the program you will get an access to Em-Lyon Business School’s infrastructure by means of opportunities to:

     * Pursue research at Em Lyon Business School
     * Apply for a job/internship